threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

 ### I have a Dell Rx10 server (R610, 710, 910).
-When I boot Zero-OS I get the message Probing EDD and the 3node doesn’t boot from there.
+When I boot Zero-OS I get the message Probing EDD and the 3node doesn't boot from there.
 What can I do?

 For the R610 and 710, you can simply re-flash the card.
 See [this link](https://fohdeesha.com/docs/perc.html) for more information.
 For the 910, you can’t re-flash the card.
 In this case, get a LSI Dell card and it should work.
 (They are cheap when you buy them used online.)